heythisisgordon/SyntheticErrandsScheduler-v3/docs/ux_overview.md

 - Centralized constants for easy configuration and maintenance
 - Same-day incentives capped at 1.5x the base rate for fair pricing
 - Comprehensive type hinting throughout the codebase, enhancing code reliability and maintainability
+- Improved GUI navigation with informative warnings instead of restrictive error messages
+- Ability to set longer Base Time values (up to 480 minutes) for errand types
+- Disincentive fields added for all errand types
+- New "Commit Changes Temporarily" button in the Problem Definition tab

 This design allows for both intuitive interaction through the GUI and quick, scriptable execution through the CLI.
 It caters to users who prefer visual interaction as well as those who need programmatic access to the scheduler's functionality.

 Errand Types and Incentives:
-- The Problem Definition tab in the GUI now displays all errand types with their base times, same-day incentives (capped at 1.5x), and disincentives.
+- The Problem Definition tab in the GUI now displays all errand types with their base times (up to 480 minutes), same-day incentives (capped at 1.5x), and disincentives for all errand types.
-- Users can easily understand the pricing structure for each errand type.
+- Users can easily understand and modify the pricing structure for each errand type.
 - The centralized constants ensure that any future changes to errand types or incentives will be consistently reflected across the entire application.

 Benefits of Centralized Constants: